 One of the biggest factors for its low cost of living index (of 60.35) is its affordable housing.
 Toledo also boasts some of the best schools in Ohio and was ranked as one of the best places to live in the country.
 The city’s average apartment rate for a single-bedroom is only $642, making it easily one of the lowest on this list.
 The University of Toledo has a rate of $11,005 for its on-campus room and board for an academic year.
 Needless to say, students should choose off-campus housing to save When it comes to living expenses, your cash will go a long way in this city.

 2. Mobile, Alabama

 Alabama’s cost of living is lower than any other state.
-Great deals for lodging in this state is not hard to find especially in the city of Mobile.
-Average price for a one-bedroom apartment is at $776.83.
-You will find that this metropolitan area has some historical neighborhoods with circa-1800-style exterior for most houses and buildings, but the interiors are renewed and refinished.
+Great deals for lodging in this state are not hard to find especially in the city of Mobile.
+The average price for a one-bedroom apartment is $776.83.
+You will find that this metropolitan area has some historical neighborhoods with the circa-1800-style exterior for most houses and buildings, but the interiors are renewed and refinished.
 All surprisingly at very low prices.
-University of Southern Alabama offers on-campus room and board for only $7, 490 for an academic year.
+The University of Southern Alabama offers on-campus room and board for only $7, 490 for an academic year.
 If you are a football enthusiast, this state is for you.
 Everyone watches college football and no one dares miss it.